Potassium supplement (By mouth)

 - Take with food or right after eating.

-- You will need to mix the powder with water before using it.
-Most powders must be mixed with at least 4 ounces (1/2 cup) of water or juice.
-Make sure you understand how much water to mix the medicine with.
+- Powder or effervescent tablet: Mix with water before using.
+Most powders and tablets must be mixed with at least 4 ounces (1/2 cup) of water or juice, but your specific medicine might have different directions.
 Drink the mixture right after you mix it.

-- Swallow the extended-release tablet or extended-release capsule whole with full glass of water.
+- Extended-release tablet or capsule: Swallow with a full glass of water.
 Do not chew or crush.

 - Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.